 If you are here on this page of our website, you are probably looking for the easiest mushroom that you grow by yourself with minimal effort and enjoy the experience of growing your own food.

-The shiitakes block fruit better even if you place them outside.
+In general, the shiitakes block fruit better, even if you place them outside.
 The blocks will continually fruit before they ‘exhaust’ the nutrients.
-Other mushrooms grow kits such as lion’s mane, and oysters can be grown easily as well.
+Other mushrooms grow kits such as lion’s mane and oysters can be grown easily as well.

-The exciting aspect of using growing kits is that it is a simple process, not minding the mushroom strain you want to grow.
+The exciting aspect of using growing kits is that it is simple, not minding the mushroom strain you want to grow.
 You can grow chestnuts, shiitakes, lion’s mane, and different species of oyster mushrooms.
-You can as well try reishi and pioppino mushroom.
+You can as well try reishi and pioppino mushrooms.
 The best approach is to try a grow kit before you go more in-depth with other methods.
 That way, you can test if you love using it before you increase to bigger grows.

 Easiest Mushrooms to Grow

-These species of mushrooms can quickly be grown with different techniques.
-For instance, you can grow them on toilet paper or coffee ground for a start.
-It is advisable to use 50% coffee grounds and 50% sawdust in case you are growing Oyster mushrooms on coffee grounds.
+These species of mushrooms can quickly be grown with many different techniques.
+For instance, you can grow them on toilet paper or coffee grounds for a start.
+It is advisable to use 50% coffee grounds and 50% sawdust if you grow oyster mushrooms on coffee grounds.
 This optimizes aeration and permits the mycelium enough space to breathe through its lifecycle.

-This process is straight forward, and it can take you about eight weeks with little input, having added the spawn.
-The most crucial thing is, to begin with, fresh hardwood chips as well as wine cap spawn of high quality.
+This process of growing is straightforward, and it can take you about eight weeks with little input, having added the spawn.
+The most crucial thing is, to begin with, fresh hardwood chips and wine cap spawn of high quality.
 You need to choose a shady spot.